welvet/SillyTavern-MessageSummarize/README.md

 ### Slash Commands
+- `/get_memory_enabled`: Returns whether the extension is enabled in the current chat.
 - `/toggle_memory`: Toggles the extension on and off for the current chat.
 Same as clicking "Toggle Chat Memory" in the config.
+Can also provide a boolean argument to toggle the extension directly.
 - `/toggle_memory_display`: Toggles the display of summaries below each message.
 Same as clicking "Display Memories" in the config.
 - `/toggle_memory_popout`: Toggles the popout config menu.
 - `/summarize`: Summarizes the nth message in the chat (default to most recent message).
 Same as clicking the "quote" icon in the message button menu.
 - `/summarize_chat`: Summarizes the entire chat, with some message exclusion options.
 Same as clicking the "Mass re-summarization" button in the config.
 - `/stop_summarization`: stops any summarization currently running.
 Same as clicking the "stop" button in the config or next to the progress bar.
 - `/remember`: Mark the nth message for long-term memory, summarizing it if not already.
 Same as clicking the "brain" icon in the message button menu.
+- `/force_exclude_memory`: Toggles the inclusion of the summary for the nth message.
+Same as clicking the "Force Exclude" button in the message button menu.

 ### Changelog
 #### v0.7.3